 If You Use Ice Cubes During Sex, Take Note Of These 3 Techniques To Avoid

 Fans had a lot of thoughts when Anastasia Steele and Christian Grey used ice cream as foreplay in Fifty Shades Freed, but viewers might have forgotten that the couple also experimented with ice cubes during sex in the first Fifty Shades film.
 It's no surprise that people are fascinated with the intersection of food and sex.
 They're two of the best experiences you can have, so attempts at combining them were bound to happen.
-That's probably why one of the most common subjects that comes up when when I tell people I write about sex is the popularity of Cosmopolitan magazine-style sex tips.
+That's probably why one common subject that comes up when when I tell people I write about sex is the popularity of Cosmopolitan-style sex tips.

 Cosmo is notorious for their tricks to spice things up in the bedroom.
 While their writers have a slew of awesome ideas, some people still seem hung up on their zanier tips, like eating a doughnut off a guy's penis or giving a grapefruit blow job.
 Maybe it's not a great idea to play with food while naked, but what about those ice cubes I mentioned earlier?
 Temperature play involves using cold or hot objects to arouse sensitive areas of the body, and ice cubes are an easily accessible way to achieve cool sensations.
 While you can definitely use ice cubes during sex, there are both safe and potentially dangerous ways to do so.
 Here are three techniques to avoid when using ice in the bedroom.

 Before using ice on sensitive areas, Crista says to let it thaw out slightly.
 Set it aside in a bowl or cup for five to 10 minutes.
-While the ice is melting a bit, you can find a towel or get things heated up for maximum sensation shift.
+While the ice is melting a bit, get things heated up for maximum sensation shift.
 "Beyond safety, this will also allow the ice to slip and slide over skin.
 Ice sticking to sensitive areas can be damaging and painful," she adds.

 In general, you should proceed with excessive caution when using ice internally.
 Ice should never be inserted for more than five minutes, according to Crista.
 "Suggestions of made-at-home ice dildos or ice being inserted anally [at all] are uses that I recommend against experimenting with.
 With internal ice anal play, you're running a high risk of the ice damaging delicate tissue should it slide out of reach... or existing rough edges doing damage that isn’t immediately felt because of the natural numbing from the cold," she says.